bifravst/bifravst/docs/app/Upgrading.rst

 Publishing the upgrade to AWS
 *****************************

-Now follow the :ref:`same steps <aws-getting-started>`  as with the first installation.
+If you want to publish the upgrade to AWS, perform the steps for the initial installation described in :ref:`aws-getting-started`.

 Continuously deploy upgrades
 ============================

-If you want to automate this proces, follow :ref:`these instructions <aws-continuous-deployment>` .
+If you want to automate the process of continuous deployment of upgrades, follow the instructions in :ref:`aws-continuous-deployment`.